vobyjs/voby/README.md

 #### `useReaction`

-This hook works just like `useEffect`, expect that it's not affected by `Suspense.
+This hook works just like `useEffect`, expect that it's not affected by `Suspense`.

 This is an advanced hook mostly useful internally, you may never need to use this, `useEffect` and `useComputed` should suffice.